hminagawa/demo_pushsample/README.md

 [info@jp.appiaries.com](mailto:info@jp.appiaries.com)

 which basically means... **WE ARE STRICT** about the use source codes because this repository is temporally available with restricted use and for limited people...

+## Instruction

+All the setting parameters are set.
+Just build the project and will work great.